mahlas-network/mahlas-network.github.io/parts/uncategorized/Guide-howToStartNewMahlas.md

 * Fixed wage is possible if minimum wage is equal to maximum wage.
 * Wage based on where the creator lives. (for ex: city average costs could be used)

+### Documentation
+Every mahlas can decide how the process will be reported and to whom.

 # Short Examples

 ## Real World Examples